-Empty Mirror is an online-only literary and arts magazine publishing non-fiction (essays, reviews, and interviews), art, and poetry.
-We publish new work every Friday.
+Empty Mirror is an online-only literary and art magazine publishing non-fiction (essays, reviews, and interviews), art, and poetry.
+We publish new work every Friday and accept submissions year-round.

 Contributor submissions guidelines